 Security and Privacy Issues

 Internet security is a hot topic riddled with lots of “rabbit holes.”
 Although there are various encryption technologies you can use, most of these methods are quite common and have their own weaknesses that can be easily exploited by hackers.
 Plus, a WiFi signal can be easily jammed using a smartphone or wireless landline phone.
 For example, if your home security system depends on WiFi, intruders can block the signal easily and disable your alarm system (you can read more details here).
 Hackers can also access live footage of your home through your WiFi cameras and exploit any information they can get to break into your home or get your personal details.
+You can read about Vivint camera hack here and check how hackers can mess up with your WiFi cameras!

 What You Can Do